A Late-time Radio Search for Highly Off-axis Jets from PTF Broad-lined Ic Supernovae in GRB-like Host Galaxy Environments: Analysis

 \subsubsection{Radio Emission from Other Mechanisms}

 The PTF10tqv radio detection is also consistent with several other possible origins.
 The radio luminosity of PTF11qcj was an order of magnitude higher at a similar epoch and ultimately attributed to CSM interaction due to the inference of non-relativistic expansion speeds from VLBI observations \citep{2019ApJ...872..201P,2021ApJ...910...16P}.
-A pulsar wind nebula might produce radio emission with a similar luminosity and spectral index to PTF10tqv, as was argued for the radio transient VT 1137–0337 \citep{Dong2023}.
-Finally, late-time radio emission from a mildly relativistic component (either associated with a GRB jet or SN ejecta) might be expected on these timescales \citep{Kathirgamaraju2016}.
+A pulsar wind nebula might produce radio emission with a similar luminosity and spectral index to PTF10tqv, as was argued for the radio transient VT 1137–0337 \citep{Dong2023}, though the emission associated with PTF10tqv is fading at a significantly faster rate.
+Finally, late-time radio emission from a mildly relativistic component (either associated with a GRB jet or SN ejecta) might be expected on these timescales \citep{2016MNRAS.461.1568K}.
 Ultimately, additional radio observations, including VLBI, are needed to distinguish between all of these scenarios.